 The idea of running language models locally is not new, but until recently it was largely impractical.
 Earlier generations of large models required substantial computational resources that were only available in data centers.
 Memory constraints, hardware costs, and software complexity made local execution inaccessible for most users.

 Several developments changed this situation.
-Open-source language models became widely available, allowing experimentation outside closed cloud platforms.
+Open-source LLM models became widely available, allowing experimentation outside closed cloud platforms.
 At the same time, optimization techniques such as quantization reduced the hardware requirements for inference.
 Consumer hardware also improved significantly, making it possible to run complex models on personal devices.

 As a result, local LLMs transitioned from experimental setups to practical tools.
 What once required specialized infrastructure can now run on laptops and workstations, enabling new ways to use AI without relying on constant internet access or external processing.